For USC’s official vaccination policy, visit the COVID-19 Vaccination Program Policy page.

 Your Trojan Check status will be updated as the data synchronizes with your MySHR record.

 Yes, all USC students and employees are eligible to receive vaccinations for COVID-19 at the UPC campus through USC Pharmacies.
 There is no out-of-pocket costs for students and employees.

 You are considered fully vaccinated two weeks after receiving the final dose of a two-dose vaccine, such as the Pfizer or Moderna, or two weeks after a single-dose vaccine, such as Johnson & Johnson.

 Yes, Trojan Check must be completed before visiting any USC campus.
-If you are fully vaccinated, you will no longer be required to participate in COVID testing.

 - Your full name